Open-EO/openeo.org/documentation/1.0/r/index.md

 ## Full Example

-In this chapter we will show a full example of an earth observation use case using the JavaScript client in a Node.js environment and the Google Earth Engine back-end.
+In this chapter we will show a full example of an earth observation use case using the R client and the Google Earth Engine back-end.
 Instead of batch job processing, we compute the image synchronously.
 Synchronous processing means the result is directly returned in the response, which usually works only for smaller amounts of data.

 ::: tip Use Case